Spanish coup of March 1939: March 7, 1939

 Somewhat less successful was the loyalist counter-offensive from the east.
 The plan was that the troops were to join the 42.
 Brigade near Plaza de Cibeles, but advancing from Canillejas towards the district of Ventas, the loyalists were bogged in heavy combat and failed to make progress.
-In the afternoon Barceló, who decided to support the loyalists and was nominated (or self-nominated) head of loyalist Army of the Centre, appeared at Posición Jaca; he interrogated prisoners and gave some orders.
+In the afternoon Barceló, who decided to support the loyalists and was nominated (or self-nominated) head of loyalist Army of the centre, appeared at Posición Jaca; he interrogated prisoners and gave some orders.

 Though initial impact of the loyalist counter-offensive slowed down, they kept progressing and were approaching the rebels from 3 directions: north-west, north and north-east.
 Despite attempts to deploy reinforcements, the CND members were in increasing danger; most members of the body, including Miaja but excluding Casado, later in the day left Madrid and set their new headquarters in Tarrancón, some 80 km south-east of the capital.
-During very late hours, already during the night, the loyalists took control over Palacio Real and Teatro de la Opera.
+During the night, the loyalists took control over Palacio Real and Teatro de la Opera.